josefernandoferreiragomes/ResilienceSignalRDemo/ReadMe.md

 - Dynamically updating resilience policies at runtime via a dashboard.
 - Blazor Server as a quick UI for operational insights.

+## Add aspire support
+- Add aspire project to solution
+- Add aspire support in each project
+- Add aspire nuget packages in each project dotnet add package Aspire.Hosting dotnet add package Aspire.Telemetry dotnet add package Aspire.Metrics
+- Add aspire configuration in each project builder.AddServiceDefaults();
+- Add AspireStarterApp.ServiceDefaults
+	Copy it from official aspire source, or crete a new full asipre solution and copy from it

 ## 5. Next Steps & Tips

 - Add unit tests to simulate transient failures.